djhmateer/hugo-quickstart/content/posts/3 belgian blonde - leffe clone.md

 give bag a big squeeze.. (big gloves?)

-Sparging - rinsing the grains after the mash
+Sparging (optional) - rinsing the grains after the mash

 ## The Boil

 Boil
   take a gravity reading.
 100ml sample. cool it, then hydrometer or a few drops on a refratometer

+mine was about 1035 (but wasn't cooled when I did the reading) and recipe said original gravity should be 1065

+don't know if this will be after the boil

 bittering hops at 90minutes (to go).. longer the hops are in, the more bitter, and less flavour